patriziotufarolo/BluetoothProximitySensor/Documentation.md

 - **AT+PO** to turn on odd parity check
 - **AT+PE** to turn on even parity check

-HC-06 bluetooth module shares his architecture with the HC-05 module, but differently from it, HC-06 can only be a slave.
+HC-06 Bluetooth module shares his architecture with the HC-05 module, but differently from it, HC-06 can only be a slave.
 That is to say that he cannot inquiry devices or start communications on its own.
 This could be a limitation, but for most use cases (especially mine) it's enough.
 #### PINs
 On the chip we have four pins:
 - VCC (Voltage, indicated in the range of 3.6V-6V)